lsiemens/QBox/privacy_policy.md

 date: 2020-01-01
 ---

+## Data Handling:
-I do not handle personal information in this application.
-All data (app preferences etc.) is stored on your device only, and can be erased by clearing the app's data or uninstalling it.
+QBox does not handle or collect personal information.
+All data is stored on your device only.
+This data can be erased by clearing the app's data or uninstalling it.

+## Open Source:
 QBox is an open source Android app.
-The source code is available on [GitHub](https://github.com/lsiemens/QBox) under the BSD 3-Clause license; the app is also available on [Google Play](https://play.google.com/store/apps/details?id=com.lsiemens.Qbox).
+The source code is available at [GitHub](https://github.com/lsiemens/QBox) under the BSD 3-Clause license;

+## Questions and Concerns
-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please send me an email.
+If you find any security vulnerabilities, or have any question regarding how QBox protects your privacy, please send me an email.

 Luke Siemens <br>
 [{{ site.email }}](mailto:{{ site.email }})